Best Waivers on the Market and Why they are important

 What is a waiver in insurance?

 A waiver is a legally binding document that releases the provider of recreational or hospitality services from liability in the event of injury, loss, or damage to a customer.
-Waivers are commonly used by businesses offering activities such as camping, horseback riding, hunting, paddle sports, rock climbing, zip lining, and other adventure sports, as well as hotels, resorts, and theme parks.
+Waivers are commonly used by businesses offering activities such as camping, horseback riding, hunting, paddle sports, rock climbing, zip lining, and other adventure sports.

 What is the purpose of an insurance waiver?

-The purpose of a waiver is to limit the liability of a business in the event of an accident, injury or damage caused a customer's negligence or participation in an activity provided by the business.
-The waiver also serves as a warning to customer that the activity they are participating in may be dangerous, and that they assume the risk of injury or damage.
+The purpose of a waiver is to limit the liability of a business in the event of an accident, injury, or damage caused by a customer's negligence or participation in an activity provided by the business.
+The waiver also serves as a warning to customers that the activity they are participating in may be dangerous and that they assume the risk of injury or damage.

 An attorney is the best resource for ensuring the verbiage of your waivers matches your activities and your state statutes.
 Leah Corrigan is a great attorney in the recreation and hospitality industry who can review and update your waivers.